hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 **Definition:** The **causal effect** of $Y$ on $X$, or the **distribution after intervention Y = y**, is written $P(X \vert \hat{y})$.
 For each realisation $y$ of $Y$, it gives the distribution induced by deleting all equations in the causal model corresponding to variables of $Y$, and substituting $Y = y$ in the remaining equations.
 This corresponds to restricting the causal model to the substructure formed by deleting all edges into $Y$.

+Suppose we want to compute the causal effect of smoking on lung cancer.
+As usual, we can't infer anything about causation from just a distribution over smoking and cancer (some tobacco companies maintain that the relationship is due to a latent common cause, rather than a direct link from smoking to cancer).
+The problem is resolved if we introduce a new variable "Tar deposit levels" such that Smoking and Cancer are conditionally independent given Tar.
+Assuming that there is a causal link between smoking and tar deposit levels, and not vice versa, the causal structure is unambiguously determined as Smoking -> Tar -> Cancer.
+We can now compute the causal effect of smoking on cancer :).

 (alternative formulation postulating new variables y)